arjungulzzz/ErrorAnalysis/README.md

 npm run dev
 ```

-This will launch the Next.js development server, typically available at `http://localhost:3000`.
-Open this URL in your web browser to view the dashboard.
+This will launch the Next.js development server.
+If you set the `PORT` variable, it will use that port; otherwise, it will default to `3000`.
+Open the corresponding URL in your web browser to view the dashboard.

 **Note:** This application is the frontend component.
 You must have your backend logging service running concurrently at the URL specified in your `.env` file for the dashboard to fetch and display data.